-A very talented stick skier is accelerating down a VERY slippery slope. (there's no friction, that's next period).
+A very talented stick skier is accelerating down a VERY slippery slope that makes an angle θ with the horizontal. (there's no friction, that's next period).

 - a) List all of the forces on the skier. - b) In what direction will the skier accelerate?
 Draw the acceleration vector in the picture at the right. - c) Draw a Free Body Diagram for the skier. - d) Choose a coordinate system and superimpose it on your free body diagram. - e) Write the x and y versions of Newton's Second Law for the skier based on your coordinate system.
-Solve these equations for acceleration.
+Solve these equations for acceleration. - g) What's the skier's velocity after accelerating a distance d?